zerodha/phpkiteconnect/README.md

 # The Kite Connect API PHP client - v3
-The official PHP client for communicating with the [Kite Connect API](https://kite.trade).
+The Unofficial PHP client for communicating with the [Kite Connect API](https://kite.trade).

 Kite Connect is a set of REST-like APIs that expose many capabilities required to build a complete investment and trading platform.
 Execute orders in real time, manage user portfolio and more, with the simple HTTP API collection.